 Many business owners attempt to compare APR interest rates to invoice factoring rates.
 The problem is twofold.
-One, the best factoring company’s rates include Accounts Receivable Management, Credit Services and Credit Protection and two, a bank only helps the most creditworthy company with typically 3 years of proven profitability.
+One, the best factoring company’s rates include Accounts Receivable Management, Credit Services, and Credit Protection and two, a bank only helps the most creditworthy company with typically three years of proven profitability.

-We now explain the basic factoring process in simple terms for you to understand how it works and what it would cost you.
+We now explain the primary factoring process in simple terms for you to understand how it works and what it would cost you.

 Your factoring advance rate is the most critical number when looking at factoring costs, more important than the fees.
 Why?
 The reason you are factoring is to improve your cash flow.
 The advance rate needs to be high enough to cover your cost of goods sold.
 Otherwise, the benefit of using factoring for your cash flow issues would not be available to you.

 Why do some company get 90% and others 80%?

 The exact advance rate that a company will receive mainly depends if they are a service-based company or goods-based company.
 For example, staffing companies typically achieve some of the highest advance rates up to 90%.
 You can’t return “labor,” and your people and the costs associated with employees need to receive the payment weekly.
 Companies providing goods would be closer to 80%.
 They typically have higher gross profit margins (20-40%) and invoice payment dilution issues such as returned products and manufacturer marketing fees.